Alcidespb24/RAG/output.md

 HIPAA Administrative Simplification Regulation Text March 2013

-# (6) Permitted disclosure: Reporting crime in emergencies.

-(i) A covered health care provider providing emergency health care in response to a medical emergency, other than such emergency on the premises of the covered health care provider, may disclose protected health information to a law enforcement official if such disclosure appears necessary to alert law enforcement to:

-- (A) The commission and nature of a crime;
-- (B) The location of such crime or of the victim(s) of such crime; and
-- (C) The identity, description, and location of the perpetrator of such crime.

-(ii) If a covered health care provider believes that the medical emergency described in paragraph (f)(6)(i) of this section is the result of abuse, neglect, or domestic violence of the individual in need of emergency health care, paragraph (f)(6)(i) of this section does not apply and any disclosure to a law enforcement official for law enforcement purposes is subject to paragraph (c) of this section.
+constitutes evidence of criminal information for the purposes described in this paragraph.
+CFR 97.107, 38 CFR 16.107, 40 CFR 26.107, 45 CFR 46.107, 45 CFR 690.107, or 49 CFR 11.107; or

+# (2) Funeral directors.

+A covered entity may disclose protected health information to funeral directors, consistent with applicable law, as necessary to carry out their duties with respect to the decedent.
+If necessary for funeral directors to carry out their duties, the covered entity may disclose the protected health information prior to, and in reasonable anticipation of, the individual's death.

 # (h) Standard: Uses and disclosures for cadaveric organ, eye or tissue donation purposes.

 A covered entity may use or disclose protected health information to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of cadaveric organs, eyes, or tissue for the purpose of facilitating organ, eye or tissue donation and transplantation.

-# (i) Standard: Uses and disclosures for research purposes.

-(1) Permitted uses and disclosures.
-A covered entity may use or disclose protected health information for research, regardless of the source of funding of the research, provided that:
+# (ii) Reviews preparatory to research.

+The covered entity obtains from the researcher representations that:

 - (A) Use or disclosure is sought solely to review protected health information as necessary to prepare a research protocol or for similar purposes preparatory to research;
 - (B) No protected health information is to be removed from the covered entity by the researcher in the course of the review; and
 - (C) The protected health information for which use or access is sought is necessary for the research purposes.

+# (g) Standard: Uses and disclosures about decedents.

-(ii) Board approval of a waiver of authorization.
-The covered entity obtains documentation that an alteration to or waiver, in whole or in part, of the individual authorization required by § 164.508 for use or disclosure of protected health information has been approved by either:
+(1) Coroners and medical examiners.
+A covered entity may disclose protected health information to a coroner or medical examiner for the purpose of identifying a deceased person, determining a cause of death, or other duties as authorized by law.
+A covered entity that also performs the duties of a coroner or medical examiner may use protected health information alteration to or waiver, in whole or in part, of the individual authorization required by § 164.508 for use or disclosure of protected health information has been approved by either:

-- (A) An Institutional Review Board (IRB), established in accordance with 7 CFR lc.107, 10 CFR 745.107, 14 CFR 1230.107, 15 CFR 27.107, 16 CFR 1028.107, 21 CFR 56.107, 22 CFR 225.107, 24 CFR 60.107, 28 CFR 46.107, 32 CFR 219.107, 34 CFR 93.
+- (A) An Institutional Review Board (IRB), established in accordance with 7 CFR lc.107, 10 CFR 745.107, 14 CFR 1230.107, 15 CFR 27.107, 16 CFR 1028.107, 21 CFR 56.107, 22 CFR 225.107, 24 CFR 60.107, 28 CFR 46.107, 32 CFR 219.107, 34

-(iii) Research on decedent's information.
-The covered entity obtains from the researcher:

-- (A) Representation that the use or disclosure sought is solely for research on the protected health information of decedents;
+(A) Representation that the use or disclosure sought is solely for research on the protected health information of decedents;

 HIPAA Administrative Simplification Regulation Text March 2013